wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-deployment/includes/3-exercise-deploy-tenant-app-catalog.md

 Locate and open the **./config/package-solution.json** file.
 Verify the `solution` object has a property named `skipFeatureDeployment` and ensure that the value of this property is set to **false**.

-## Create a deployment package for the project
+## Crnpme a deployment package for the project

 Build the project by running the following command on the command line from the root of the project: